Disability Services

 Chronic Illness

-Students with a chronic illness should contact OSS for assistance with occasional absences and tardiness.
+Students with a chronic illness should contact the DRC for assistance with occasional absences and tardiness.
 Documentation of illness is required in order to receive accommodations.
 There are limitations to the amount of absences/tardiness that may be obtained each semester due to a chronic illness.
 This will be discussed with students during the intake process.

 Multiple Exams